 My father avoids politics and doesn’t remotely understand me being an activist.
 And my politically besieged situation doesn’t allow me to help him.

-In two decades, no politician has knocked on his door even though he’s in a main road.
+In two decades, no politician has knocked on his door even though he’s in the main road.
 He’s old school, and old with comorbidities.
 No matter how many times he gets screwed, he places his trust in authority figures such as doctors, investment brokers and you.

 Make Durban, South Africa and me trust you too.
-Ensure us that this coronavirus and its disease will be fought with vigorous transparency and action.
+Ensure that this coronavirus and its disease will be fought with vigorous transparency and action.
 Be an excellent communicator.
 We don’t want you to only fight SARS-2-CoV – we need you to go to war.

 The coronavirus is an opportunity.
 The extraordinary effort we make for it proves that effort could’ve been made for other issues.
 Instead, our past is phlegmy with politicians making promises that will die.
 But now we know that you can do more.